Victoria Chung: Education

 While still boarding, Victoria was enrolled in kindergarten at the Oriental Home.
 At the time, the Victoria School Board had banned Chinese students from attending their schools between 1903 and 1909.
 Once the ban was lifted, Victoria returned to the family home and began attending public school in 1909, enrolling at Central Middle School.
 In 1913 she enrolled at Victoria High School and graduated first class in 1916.
 She then took first year arts at Victoria College.
 Chung was particularly skilled in the sciences and math, although in high school she struggled with Latin, with a grade of 59%.
 She was rewarded a medical scholarship by the Presbyterian Women's Missionary Society (WMS) in 1917 and began studying at the University of Toronto that fall.

-Chung's arrival at UoT was noted at the time by the Toronto Star and the university's paper, The Varsity:“Among the girl freshies who registered at the university was an interesting little personage from Victoria, B.C., Miss Victoria Chung.
+Chung's arrival at U of T was noted at the time by the Toronto Star and the university's paper, The Varsity:“Among the girl freshies who registered at the university was an interesting little personage from Victoria, B.C., Miss Victoria Chung.
 Miss Chung is a very bright and attractive little Chinese maid who has come to this city with the intention of entering on the medical course, in the hope that she may go back among her own people as a medical missionary.”

 Out of a class of 79 graduates, Chung was one of 14 women, who included Lillian Chase.
 Chung graduated from medical school in 1922 and wrote her final exams for certification in 1923 with Ontario's College of Physicians and Surgeons.
 She began an internship at Toronto General Hospital in the summer of 1922, becoming one of the first female residents at the hospital.
 On June 17, 1923, Dr. Chung and three others, including Dr. Robert McClure, were consecrated by minister George C. Pidgeon for overseas missionary service.
 Fourteen days later, the Chinese Exclusion Act received royal assent, precipitating Dr. Chung's choice to leave for China.

 After being assigned her practise in Kongmoon, Dr. Chung continued to further her education by taking furloughs to attain more training every five or six years.
 This included graduate training at Bellevue Hospital in 1929 and more studying in Toronto.
 During her second furlough she was a resident at the London School of Hygiene & Tropical Medicines.
 Dr. Chung would also give lectures and presentations at learning and faith institutions in Canada, including the Women's Missionary Society.
 In 1948 she attended the Annual Conference on Medical Missions in Washington, D.C.